SavanJ-Saji/savanjsaji.github.io/reactfolio-master/CONTRIBUTING.md

 Contributing Guidelines

-Thank you for your interest in contributing to our project!
-We welcome contributions from everyone.
-By participating in this project, you agree to abide by the following guidelines:
+We appreciate your interest in contributing to our project!
+To ensure a positive and productive experience for everyone, please review the following guidelines:

 Code of Conduct:
-Please review and adhere to our Code of Conduct, which establishes a welcoming and inclusive environment for all contributors.
+Let's make sure we all feel welcome and included by following our Code of Conduct.

 Types of Contributions:
-We welcome different types of contributions, including but not limited to:
+We welcome different variety of contributions, including but not limited to:

 - Bug fixes
 - New features or enhancements